HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/dataAccess/query.md

 ### Set Up dql Mode

-Back in the Keep REST Configuration UI, access the todokeep Keep Database again.
+Back in the Domino REST API Admin UI, access the todokeep Domino REST API Database again.

-1. Open the "todo" form and click "+ Create Mode".
+1. Open the "todo" form and click "+ Add Mode".
-1. Set the mode name as `dql` and click "ADD".
+1. Set the mode name as `dql` and click "Save".
-1. Click the cross on the "Add New Mode" panel to return to the list of fields.
 1. Add all fields, setting them all to Read Only.
    ![DQL Mode](../images/dataAccess/dql-mode.png)
 1. Click Save.